RuiyangJu/KCR-Post-Processing/zero_shot/Gemma-2-Llama-Swallow-9b-it-v0.1/README.md

 keeps the output length close to the input, but the CER remains high.

 ### 4. Long-context degradation / truncation-like behavior
 `200017458_00008_1`, `200017458_00037_2`, `200020019_00077_1`,
 `200022050_00002_2`, `200022050_00006_1`, `200022050_00007_2`, and
 `200022050_00010_2` are all relatively long texts.
 In these examples, the prediction is sometimes compressed to around 300 characters, and the latter part often contains many uncorrected fragments, omissions, or semantic drift.
-The model appears less globally consistent on long passages: the beginning is often more stable, while later sections increasingly copy Input, miss corrections, or accumulate local misreadings.
+The model appears less globally consistent on long passages: **the beginning is often more stable, while later sections increasingly copy Input, miss corrections, or accumulate local misreadings**.

 ### 5. Classical kana / kuzushiji character confusions

-Short and medium-length samples contain many fine-grained character confusions, for example `100249376_00041_2`, `200006663_00006_2`, and `200021869_00003_1`.
+Short and medium-length samples **contain many fine-grained character confusions**, for example `100249376_00041_2`, `200006663_00006_2`, and `200021869_00003_1`.
 Common patterns include misreading small marks such as `ゝ`, voicing-mark differences, confusion among functional characters such as